 - ¾ cup water/pani

-- 1 tbsp ghee to apply on top of cooked flatbread
+- 1 tablespoon ghee to apply on top of cooked flatbread optional

 - Take water at room temperature in a bowl.
 Add jaggery and leave it aside for few hours/overnight